 On June 15, 2012 the Company entered into a sales agreement with Cowen and Company, LLC to sell shares of its common stock with aggregate gross proceeds of up to \$20 million, from time to time, through an ATM Program.
-The common stock was offered and will be sold pursuant to the Company's Prospectus dated June 1, 2010 and the Company's Prospectus Supplement filed with the SEC on June 15, 2012, in connection with a takedown from the Company's effective shelf registration statement, leaving \$22.2 million available under the shelf registration.
-There were no shares of Company common stock sold through this ATM Program as of June 30, 2012.
-During July 2012, there were 187,102 shares of Company common stock sold through the ATM for gross proceeds of approximately \$0.7 million.
+The common stock was offered and will be sold pursuant to the Company's Prospectus dated June 1, 2010 and the Company's Prospectus Supplement filed with the SEC on June 15, 2012, in connection with a takedown from the Company's effective shelf registration statement, leaving \$22.2 million available under the shelf registration, assuming full utilization of the ATM Program.
+As of September 30, 2012, 989,193 shares of the Company's common stock were sold through the ATM Program for gross proceeds of approximately \$3.4 million and net proceeds of approximately \$3.3 million.
+At September 30, 2012, approximately \$16.6 million remains available under the Company's ATM Program.
+During October 2012, there were 280,228 shares of Company common stock sold through the ATM for gross proceeds of approximately \$0.9 million and net proceeds of approximately \$0.9 million.

-As of June 30, 2012, the Company had 45,000,000 shares of \$0.001 par value common stock authorized and 30,332,217 shares issued and outstanding; and had 10,000,000 shares of \$0.10 par value preferred stock authorized with no preferred shares issued and outstanding.
+As of September 30, 2012, the Company had 45,000,000 shares of \$0.001 par value common stock authorized and 31,323,910 shares issued and outstanding; and had 10,000,000 shares of \$0.10 par value preferred stock authorized with no preferred shares issued and outstanding.